LeonMengoni/Xylella-Fastidiosa/README.md

 Control measures are implemented only in the eradication and buffer zones, which together form the control zone (CZ).
 In this zone, we assign a probability of infection detection $p_{detect}(x,y)\sim\mathcal{U}[0,1]$ to every cell.
 If the surveillance efficiency $s\in[0,1]$ (given as a parameter) is greater than the detection probability ($s > p_{detect}$), the infected trees in the cell are eradicated and not replaced.
-The surveillance efficiency in the two zones within the control zone may vary: for example, it can be higher in the eradication zone and lower in the bufer zone.
+The surveillance efficiency in the two zones within the control zone may vary: for example, it can be higher in the eradication zone and lower in the buffer zone.

 The parameter here is therefore only $\lbrace s\rbrace$.